-Why can it be advantageous to try new foods from The Future 50 Foods, such as black salsify, yam bean root, or adzuki beans?
-Adding more diverse vegetables, legumes, grains, and nuts to our diets may supply important vitamins, minerals and antioxidants that could be lacking otherwise.
+Why can it be advantageous to try new foods from The Future 50 Foods, such lentils, buckwheat or spinach?
+Adding more diverse vegetables, legumes, grains, and nuts to our diets may supply important vitamins and minerals that could be lacking otherwise.
 Eating a wider variety of foods can also be beneficial for our planet.
 When farms grow the same limited crops year after year, agrobiodiversity is threatened.
 That means that we become dangerously dependent on a small number of foods as other crops become extinct and delicate ecosystems are put at risk.
 Luckily, we have the power to affect change.

 Five Tips For Incorporating New Future 50 Foods Into Your Meals

-● Start Small Successful habits are built one step at a time!
-Try swapping in fonio, spelt, or amaranth in place of rice or adding broccoli rabe or pumpkin flowers to your usual salad.
+- Start Small Successful habits are built one step at a time!
+Try swapping in spelt or amaranth in place of rice or adding spinach and watercress to your usual salad.
 Get tips from Knorr for cooking tips and ideas to add and swap the Future 50 Foods in your meals.